vendanor/preview-pull-request/README.md

 ```

 ## Certificates
-You can use VnKubePreview with a unique certificates per preview,
+You can use `preview-pull-request` with a unique certificate per preview,
 or a shared wildcard certificate.
-The latter is preferred if you want to avoid
-letsencrypt's rate limits.

 ### Unique certificates
 When deploying previews, set `cluster-issuer` to an issuer with support for resolving HTTP01 challenges.